GoogleCloudPlatform/community/tutorials/migrating-rails-app-from-heroku-to-google-appengine.md

 If you have any other sensitive configuration fields, copy them over in the same way.

-Next we instruct your application to load this configuration into environment variables.
+Next, instruct your application to load this configuration into environment variables.

 1. First, add the following to your `app.yaml`: